bhavesh-chainani/topic_modelling/README.md

 I will be using 3 of spacy's pre-trained models for each language.
 The model, which I will call 'nlp', can be thought of as a pipeline.
 When you call 'nlp' on a text or word, the text runs through a processing pipeline, which is depicted below.
 It means that if the text is not tokenized, it will then be tokenized, and afterwards, different components (tagger, parser, ner etc.) will be activated.
 To tokenize text means turning a string or document into smaller chunks (tokens).

-As we are doing topic analysis on 3 seperate languages, I will run the relevant *spaCy* medium models for the three languages, English (en), Italian (it) and Russian (ru).
+As we are doing topic analysis on 3 separate languages, I will run the relevant *spaCy* medium models for the three languages, English (en), Italian (it) and Russian (ru).

 ![SpaCy Pipeline](files/documentation//spacy.png)